Codeinwp/adblock-notify-by-bweb/README.txt

 **Can I stop Ad Blockerer users?**

 NO!
-This plugin does not completly block Ad Blockerer users, it only uses a passive approach, and it will always be that way.
+This plugin does not completly block AdBlock users, it only uses a passive approach, and it will always be that way.

 Note: Plugin originally developed by Brice CAPOBIANCO, b-website.com